-Here are the five biggest benefits to having non-family member trustees:
+Here are the five top benefits of appointing a non-family member trustee.

 1. Relieve the Burden